marivo21/chatbot_eu/README.md

 ## 📌Key Features

-➡️Document Retrieval: The chatbot retrieves documents from data sourced via the Europeana API.
+➡️1.Document Retrieval: The chatbot retrieves documents from data sourced via the Europeana API.
-➡️In-Memory Storage: Utilizes an in-memory database built with Redis for fast and efficient data management.
+➡️2.In-Memory Storage: Utilizes an in-memory database built with Redis for fast and efficient data management.
-➡️LangChain Integration: Implements LangChain to build the pipeline (via Hugging Face pipeline), manage prompts, and store vectors using Redis Vector Store.
+➡️3.LangChain Integration: Implements LangChain to build the pipeline (via Hugging Face pipeline), manage prompts, and store vectors using Redis Vector Store.